 - A nearby draught blowing out the light.

-- Build up close to or around the pilotlight that puts it out.
+- Build up close to or around the pilotlight which puts it out.

-- The source of the gas might be halted by a thermocouple that is broken.
+- The source of the gas might be halted by a thermocouple that needs repair.

-If you do spot something that you think could be an issue then you need to get in touch with your local gas engineer to look into and if called for deal with even before you make an attempt to relight the pilot light.
+If you do spot something that you think could be a problem then you need to get in touch with your local gas engineer to look into and if required deal with even before you make an attempt to relight the pilot light.

-A loss of pressure in the gas boiler might be an indicator of an issue with your heating system itself.
+A loss of pressure in the gas boiler might be an indicator of a problem with your heating system itself.
 You can review the pressure of your boiler by looking at the gauge and ensuring that it is more than 1.
-If it is not, then there is an issue elsewhere within your heating system which needs to get looked into by a trained gas engineer.
+If it is not, then there is a problem elsewhere within your heating system which needs to get looked into by a trained gas engineer.